Riouken/cTab/README.md

 * Greatly enhanced user placed map markers to properly scale when zooming the map (including the directional arrow and group size denominators) as well as making sure the directional arrow does not interfere with the time-stamps
 * Added new marker types for infantry (AT and MG) and wheeled MRAPs/APCs
 * Added an "Exit" menu entry to the map double-click dialog (the one you place map markers with)
-* Added a "Copy Grid" entry to the map double-click dialog, copying the grid location of the clicked location to the clipboard
 * Added map tools (can be toggled using F5) that show grid and elevation at mouse cursor as well as distance and direction from the current position to the mouse cursor position.
 * Island sizes are now dynamically detected, no more waiting on islands being supported
 * Tweaked map visuals to be easier to read